It’s no secret that status pages are an effective way to keep your customers informed.

 What They Do: They offer various platform-as-a-service (PaaS) products that package software into containers to be used quickly.
 Users can then use these containers to build, run, and develop applications.
 Developers can then share and collaborate on application projects with all their tools and software in one place.

 What’s Great About Their Status Page?
-Alongside the statuses of its key services and components, Docker offers a metric section with a timeline of the uptime and response times for certain components/services.
+Docker offers a metric section with a timeline of the uptime and response times for certain components/services.
 It is a unique feature that is rarely seen on status pages.
-Users can also view metrics for a month, a week, or the current date, with buttons to toggle between views.
+Users can also view metrics for a month, a week, or the current date.

 Visually, Docker keeps its status page simple and clear.
-They have a dark blue banner at the top of the page with their logo, hinting at customization of their status page.
+They have a dark blue banner at the top of the page with their logo.
+This hints at the customization of their status page.

 Overall, their status page is easy to navigate and includes the beneficial metrics feature, but it could be more transparent by having a clear color code for users.